Matching NNLO to parton shower using N$^3$LL colour-singlet transverse momentum resummation in GENEVA: Implementation details

 \subsection{Validation of the N$^3$LL resummation}

 In this section we validate the implementation of the N$^3$LL resummation in \geneva by comparing the matched $\pt$ spectrum with an independent calculation obtained using the \Matrix{}+\radish interface~\cite{Kallweit:2020gva}.
 We note that the approach taken in the \geneva framework is somewhat different from that taken in \Matrix{}+\radish.
 In the \geneva approach each event generated is assigned a resummed weight according to the value of the chosen resolution parameter; as a consequence, the information about the physical event, which is characterised by a particular value of $\pt$, is always retained throughout the calculation.
-Thanks to this, the \genevapt result effectively resums also the linear power corrections which appear as soon as one imposes fiducial cuts~\cite{Ebert:2020dfc}, beyond the $\mathcal O(\as^2)$, which is in any case included after the matching to NNLO.
+As shown in \cite{Ebert:2020dfc}, by retaining the exact lepton kinematics the \genevapt result effectively resums also the linear power corrections which appear as soon as one imposes fiducial cuts~\cite{Ebert:2019zkb}, beyond the $\mathcal O(\as^2)$, which is in any case included after the matching to NNLO.
 This is not the case in the \Matrix{}+\radish calculation, where the matching is instead performed at the level of the final distribution and therefore the linear power corrections associated to fiducial cuts are included only up to order $\mathcal O(\as^2)$.\footnote{Note that this is not an intrinsic limitation, since by implementing an appropriate recoil scheme directly in \radish one could achieve the same result.}

 The predictions for the $\pt$ spectrum obtained in the two approaches are equivalent in the absence of fiducial cuts on the Born-level variables (see e.g.~the discussion in Sec.
 4.3 of \cite{Alioli:2020qrd}).
 In the presence of cuts, the two approaches are equivalent only in the limit $\pt \rightarrow 0$, unless the quantity subject to the cuts is preserved by the phase-space mapping $\Phi_N^r (\Phi_{N+1})$.
 For the following validation, the only process-defining cut is applied to the invariant mass of the resulting colour singlet, which is preserved by our mappings.
 Therefore, we expect full agreement above $\pt^{\rm cut}$ between our results and those obtained with \Matrix{}+\radish, which we can use to validate our implementation.